zoobzio/pipz/README.md

 - Shows exactly where failures occurred in the pipeline
 - Includes timing information and input data
 - Distinguishes between timeouts, cancellations, and failures
+- Automatic panic recovery with security-focused sanitization
+- Panics converted to errors with sensitive information stripped

 **Design Philosophy**:
 - Processors are immutable values (simple, predictable)